openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

 .. _Installing the Open edX Analytics Developer Stack:

 #################################################
-Installing the Open edX Analytics Developer Stack
+Installing Open edX Analytics Devstack
 #################################################

 This section describes how to install and run the Open edX Analytics developer